 for he endured as seeing Him who is invisible," Hebrews 11'24-27.

-It's intention to define a time when children can be held accountable to society for their words and actions (instead of their parents being held accountable).
-One description that's used is "age of accountability".
+Most societies and cultures recognise a time when children can be held accountable for their words and actions (instead of their parents).

 This falls in the transition from childhood to adulthood, beginning at puberty.
 At about the age of 12 logic and abstract understandings are dawning.
-Wisdom is perhaps some way off!
+Wisdom is, perhaps, still some way off!

 These are the adolescent years of multi-faceted transitional growth.